SOFIA-USRA/sofia_redux/docs/manuals/hawc/users/include/glossary.rst

        The flagging of spiky channels and frames is controlled by the `despike.flagcount`_, `despike.flagfraction`_, and `despike.framespikes`_
        keys.

-   * - .. _detect.chopped:

-       **detect.chopped**
-     - detect.chopped={True, False}
-     - Try to determine if the chopper was used from the data itself, and set the chopped_ flag accordingly.
-This can be used to trigger the activation of specific reduction steps for chopped data.
-See `correlated.<modality>.trigger`_.

    * - .. _division.<name>: